pablomathamel/NDFC_IAC_ansible/README.md

 # CI/CD Pipeline for Cisco ACI with pre-change and post-change validations using Nexus Dashboard Insights
-This repository is based on the work made by Alejandro de Alda, presented on the DEVNET-2473 session in Cisco Live Amsterdam 2023
+This repository is based on the work made by Alejandro de Alda, presented on the DEVNET-2473 session in Cisco Live US 2023

 ## Content description